hivtools/hint/docs/GenericChart.md

 ```
 This calculates the domain of each y axis as a two-element array, where the first element is the distance to the top of
 the axis from the bottom of the entire plot area, as a fraction of the total plot height, and the second element is the
-distance to the top of the axis from the bottom of the entire plot area, as a fraction of the total plot height.
+distance to the bottom of the axis from the bottom of the entire plot area, as a fraction of the total plot height.

 ### GenericChart component logic